palform/palform/packages/blog-docs/docs/keys/technical.md

 No system is perfect, and even ours has certain nuanced limitations that are important to consider to avoid overconfidence.

 - **Trust**: when filling in forms, clients must trust the list of keys provided by the server.
-Of course, you'll be able to see the list of keys that a given response was encrypted with, so you can easily notice if there's a key that doesn't belong to one of your teammates.
+In most cases, Palform's [key integrity](/keys/integrity) system will verify this list against a set of expected fingerprints, preventing server compromise from becoming an exploitable vulnerability.
 - **Backend capabilities**: our backend is completely blind to the contents of your responses.
 This means we're unable to offer certain features that other form builders might have, such as integrations with CRMs.
 We hope to provide more features within the encrypted bounds of Palform itself, so we can create a more centralised process for our users without having to rely on potentially insecure third-parties.
 - **Scalability**: the more users and keys in a team, the longer it will take to encrypt a form responses.
 However, it will take _loads_ of users in a given team for this delay to become noticeable, so it's unlikely to ever become a genuine problem.